 - 1. TOTAL PAGES SCHEDULE F2: After you have completed Schedule F2, count the total number of pages.
 Each side of a two-sided form counts as one page. - 2.
 FILER NAME: Enter the committee's full name. - 3.
-FILER ID: See instructions for Cover Sheet, page 1, section 1. - 4.
-TOTAL OF UNITEMIZED UNPAID INCURRED OBLIGATIONS: Enter the total amount of political obligations incurred during the reporting period that do not exceed \$180 in the aggregate per person, unless itemized on this schedule.
-You are not required to itemize unpaid incurred political obligations of \$180 or less, but if you choose to do so, do not include those unpaid incurred obligations in the total you enter here.
+FILER ID: See the instructions for Cover Sheet, page 1, section 1. - 4.
+TOTAL OF UNITEMIZED UNPAID INCURRED OBLIGATIONS: Enter the total amount of political obligations incurred during the reporting period that do not exceed \$190 in the aggregate per person, unless itemized on this schedule.
+You are not required to itemize unpaid incurred political obligations of \$190 or less, but if you choose to do so, do not include those unpaid incurred obligations in the total you enter here.

-- 5. DATE: Enter the date the obligation was incurred.
-Obligations you incurred and paid during the reporting period are entered on Schedules F1, H, or I, as applicable.
+- 5. DATE: Enter the date your committee incurred the expenditure obligation.
+Remember: Expenditure obligations you incurred and paid in this reporting period are entered on Schedules F1, H, or I, as applicable.
 Expenditures made by credit card are disclosed on Schedule F4. - 6.
-PAYEE NAME: See instructions for Schedule F1, section 5.
+PAYEE NAME: Enter the full name of the payee of the expenditure obligation.